ethereumjs/ethereumjs-monorepo/packages/vm/examples/run-solidity-contract/README.md

 ## Installation

-1. Run `npm install` in the root of this project
+1. Run `npm i` in the root of this project
-1. Run `npm install` in this directory
+1. Run `npm i` in this directory

 ## Running the example

-1. Run `npm run build:dist` in the root of this project
 1. Run `npm run example` in this directory